An explanation of Mondrian's oeuvre by Michael Sciam

 We examine here some works Piet Mondrian created between 1930 and 1933.
 With these compositions the artist continues to refine the most suitable plastic means aimed at making visually concrete his concept of every complexity turning into a unity and unity as complex as possible.

-We shall start analyzing works pertaining to the compositional layout C which appears to have developed out of the vertical line that comes to occupy the center of the canvas in the layout B:
+We shall start analyzing works pertaining to the compositional Layout C which appears to have developed out of the vertical line that comes to occupy the center of the canvas in the Layout B:

 Layout A